 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 The Investors section of the Company’s website provides all required regulatory information as well as additional information shareholders may find helpful including: information on Board members, advisors and significant shareholdings, a historical list of the Company’s Announcements, its corporate governance information, the Company’s publications including historic annual reports and notices of annual general meetings or special meetings, together with share price information.

-The Group also takes a proactive approach to investor relations initiatives with ongoing support from Walbrook PR Limited, the Group's Financial PR and IR Advisers.
+The Company also takes a proactive approach to investor relations initiatives with ongoing support from Walbrook PR Limited, the Company's Financial PR and IR Advisers.
 These investor relations initiatives include (but are not limited to):